Jaidip1994/FastAPI-Tutorial---Building-RESTful-APIs-with-Python/readme.md

 ## How to get the API Documentation
 - http://localhost:8000/docs#/
-This opens the Swagger link of the available APIs
+This opens the Swagger link of the available APIs and the requested body and response
+- http://localhost:8000/redoc Just the API Documentation